The 2nd most cited open-access journal in Endocrinology & Metabolism

 The Bone Research section is the official publication outlet of the Bone Research Society.
 The BRS (established in 1950 as the Bone and Tooth Society) is the world's oldest society for bone research.
 We are happy that this formal agreement has brought a number of mutual benefits, including the subsidization of publication charges in the Journal for BRS members who are corresponding authors of papers submitted to Frontiers.
 These discounts are only applied upon acceptance after validation of BRS membership.
 For more information about the final fees for BRS members please contact: firstname.lastname@example.org

 Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE, Semantic Scholar, Ulrich's Periodicals Directory, Science Citation Index Expanded, CLOCKSS, EBSCO, OpenAIRE, Zetoc

 PMCID: all published articles receive a PMCID

-Bone Research welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Bone Research welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Bone Research, where they are peer-reviewed by the Associate and Review Editors of the specialty section.